dsccommunity/DFSDsc/README.md

 ## Replication Group Resources
-### xDFSRepGroup
+### xDFSReplicationGroup
 This resource is used to create, edit or remove DFS Replication Groups.
-If used to create a Replication Group it should be combined with the xDFSRepGroupMembership resources.
+If used to create a Replication Group it should be combined with the xDFSReplicationGroupMembership resources.

 #### Parameters
 * **GroupName**: The name of the Replication Group.
 Required.